MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 - Monitor user access to labeled documents and emails, and any changes to their classification.

-- Identify documents that contain sensitive information that must be protected.
+- Identify documents that contain sensitive information that might be putting your organization at risk if they are not protected.

 Currently, the data that you see is aggregated from your Azure Information Protection clients and Azure Information Protection scanners, and from Windows computers running [Windows Defender Advanced Threat Protection (Windows Defender ATP)](/windows/security/threat-protection/windows-defender-atp/overview).